woweric/itisqiang.github.io/index.md

-## THE BLOCKLIST OF ERIC ZHU
+Ignore the following text
-## Welcome to GitHub Pages of eric
+## Welcome to GitHub Pages
-测试
-test
-test

 You can use the [editor on GitHub](https://github.com/jnuqiang/itisqiang.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.